Endoskeleton: Vertebrates

 Chordates in the crown group subphylum Vertebrata (i.e. vertebrates, such as fish, amphibians, reptiles, birds and mammals), the endoskeleton is greatly expanded.
 During embryonic development, the notochord becomes segmentally replaced by a much tougher vertebral column (i.e. the spine) composed of stiffer structural elements called vertebrae.
 Notochord remnants are transformed into intervertebral discs, which give some range of motion between the adjacent vertebrae, allowing the overall spinal column to flex and rotate.
 The vertebrate endoskeleton is made up of two types of mineralized tissues, i.e. bone and cartilage, with the joints reinforced by ligaments made of Type I collagen.
 Unlike the singular axial skeleton of cephalochordates, the vertebrate skeletal elements expand axially, ventrally and laterally to form the cranium, rib cage and appendicular skeleton, giving vertebrates a much more widened endoskeleton.

 Vertebrates also have bulkier, more complexly organized striated muscles called skeletal muscles inserted over both the axial and appendicular skeletons, which can transmit significant forces via dense connective tissue cords/bands called tendons and aponeuroses.
-In terrestrial vertebrates (tetrapods), both the axial and especially the appendicular endoskeleton (the latter of which evolved into limbs) have become significantly strengthened to adapt for the added burden of gravity and locomotion on dry land, as their bodies' weight is not offset by buoyancy as in aquatic environments.
+In terrestrial vertebrates (tetrapods), both the axial and especially the appendicular endoskeleton (the latter of which evolved into limb skeletons) have become significantly strengthened to adapt for the added burden of gravity and locomotion on dry land, as their bodies' weight is not offset by buoyancy as in aquatic environments.
 In some vertebrate species, parts of the endoskeleton become specialized for flight (as wings), balance (in arboreal species), communication (as vocalizations or fin/sail/crest display), hearing (mammalian ossicles), digestion (particularly mastication) and prehensility (grasping, object manipulation and fine motor activities).

-The combination of a more robust endoskeleton and a stronger, more versatile muscular system, supported by a heart-pumped closed circulatory system, a myelinated nervous system with faster saltatory conductions (in all jawed vertebrates) and centralized neural control by an highly functional brain, have allowed the vertebrates to achieve much larger body sizes than invertebrates while still maintaining responsive sensory perception and motor control.
+The combination of a more robust endoskeleton and a stronger, more versatile muscular system, supported by a heart-pumped closed circulatory system, a myelinated nervous system with faster saltatory conductions (in all jawed vertebrates) and centralized neural control by a highly functional brain, have allowed the vertebrates to achieve much larger body sizes than invertebrates while still maintaining responsive sensory perception and motor control.
 As a result, vertebrates have gradually dominated all high-level niches in both aquatic and terrestrial ecosystems since the Devonian (circa.
 420-359 Mya).